HomeMusic & AudioiPad

 6. Incredibox

-The most joyful music app on the iPad, full stop.
+A playful music app for the iPad.
 You drag sounds onto a row of beatboxers and build layered loops, and the touch screen makes it feel like play rather than production.
-It is brilliant for kids, classrooms and anyone curious about arranging.
+It works well for kids, classrooms and anyone curious about arranging.
 A small one time purchase unlocks the full app, with no subscriptions or nagging, which we genuinely appreciate.

 7. drum machine apps